Airalo

 What is Burns Night and How to Celebrate It

+Stretching for five cold, grey weeks ahead of us, January might feel like the gloomiest month ever.
 But there's a warm light on the calendar to break up the winter blues - Burns Night.

+If you're wondering "what is Burns Night?", here's the lowdown.
 Burns Night is a celebration of one of Scotland's most-loved writers, Robert Burns.

-During his lifetime, Burns penned timeless poems such as 'To a Mouse', 'Tam o' Shanter' and of course, the New Years Eve banger 'Auld Lang Syne'.
+During his lifetime, Burns penned timeless poems such as 'To a Mouse', 'Tam o' Shanter' and of course, the New Year's Eve banger 'Auld Lang Syne'.

 When is Burns Night?

-Every year on 25th January, which was Robert Burns' birthday, Scots and fans of Burns' legacy come together to honour his life, poetry and love of haggis - a culinary creation that sparks as much debate as Marmite.
+Every year on 25 January, which was Robert Burns' birthday, Scots and fans of Burns' legacy come together to honour his life, poetry and love of haggis - a culinary creation that sparks as much debate as Marmite.

 Whether you're a seasoned ceilidh dancer or just want an excuse to enjoy some poetry with a whisky in hand, here's everything you need to know about what Burns Night is and how to celebrate it in style.